pirate/china-vpn/wp-content/plugins/siteorigin-panels/readme.txt

 There are loads free and premium themes that work with the Page Builder, we have our own collection of [free themes](http://siteorigin.com/) if you'd like to use one of ours.

-[Documentation](http://siteorigin.com/page-builder/documentation/) for Page Builder is available on SiteOrigin.
+Page Builder [Documentation](http://siteorigin.com/page-builder/documentation/) is available on SiteOrigin and we offer free support on our [support forum](http://siteorigin.com/threads/plugin-page-builder/).
+If you're having strange issues, try following [this guide](http://siteorigin.com/troubleshooting/identifying-plugin-conflicts/).

 = Bundled Widgets =